 In this article, you will know about the nitty gritty of buying properties while they are still in its pre-selling stage.

-What is Pre-selling Stage?
+What is Off-plan Stage?

-In real estate, the pre-selling stage is when a property is offered in the market before they are even built completely.
+In real estate, the off-plan or pre-selling stage is when a property is offered in the market before they are even built completely.
 During this stage, developers sell during the construction period, or as early as owning the land where the property will rise.
 This means that the actual property does not exist physically yet, because it is either in the process of planning or is still under construction.

 Essentially, you are buying not the physical property but the project or the plans for the unit in that complex that is going to be built in three to five years.
 Interested buyers are then presented with brochures, a blueprint of the layout plans, a virtual tour, or a showroom of model units, which is why pre-selling is also called as “off-the-plan” properties.
 These properties are usually in the form of townhouses, condominium units, and houses and lots.

-Pre-selling Property VS Ready-for-Occupancy Property
+Off-plan Property VS Completed Property

 In deciding on which property to buy, there’s little or no room for mistakes because once you bought the property, there’s no turning back.
 As a buyer or investor, it is important to understand your options based on your desired purpose.